- Types of Aid

 EMBA student academic standards can be found here.

-Students whose records have been reviewed and who are not meeting one of the quantitative or qualitative standards, are not deemed to be satisfying the SAP requirement.
-A letter is sent to the student in writing by the Dean of Student Affairs explaining the SAP status, and what needs to be accomplished to regain SAP status.
 Students who are deemed to be not making SAP are not eligible for financial aid funding in subsequent semesters.
-During the academic review process at the end of each semester, the Office of Student Affairs (OSA) monitors the academic performance of all students and makes available a support system for those in need of assistance.
+During the academic review process at the end of each semester, Student Affairs monitors the academic performance of all students and makes available a support system for those in need of assistance.
 Students whose GPA falls below the minimum requirements are subject to probation or dismissal.
 For dual degree students, the Business School GPA is determined by the grades received while in residence at the Business School and includes all courses taken in those semesters, even those offered by the student’s other school.
 Grades for Business School courses taken while in residence at their other school are not included in their cumulative GPA for the Business School.

 Pace of Completion